lijiejie/BBScan/README.md

 	  -d TargetDirectory    Load all *.txt files from TargetDirectory --crawler TargetDirectory
-	                        Load all *.log crawler files from TargetDirectory --full-scan           Process all sub directories.
+	                        Load all *.log crawler files from TargetDirectory --full                Process all sub directories.
 	  -n, --no-crawl        No crawling, sub folders will not be processed.
+	  -nn, --no-check404    No HTTP 404 existence check --scripts-only        Scan with user scripts only
+	  --no-scripts          Disable user scripts scan
-	  -nn, --no-check404    No HTTP 404 existence check -p PROCESS            Num of processes running concurrently, 8 by default -t THREADS            Num of scan threads for each scan process, 3 by default --network MASK        Scan all Target/MASK hosts,
+	  -p PROCESS            Num of processes running concurrently, 30 by default -t THREADS            Num of scan threads for each scan process, 3 by default --network MASK        Scan all Target/MASK hosts,
 	                        should be an int between 24 and 31